 Although lactation is simply the secretion of milk by the mammary glands (a seemingly straightforward biological function), the connection between brain and breast is as tangible as itch to scratch.
 Mammals on both sides of the nipple instinctively understand the cues that indicate it’s feeding time for Junior.

-Ungulates, hoofed mammals like deer and cows and giraffe, rely on a nudge and gush system, with the baby doing the nudging, and the mother responding with breakfast.
-A nursing human mother’s milk can be stimulated by less violent gestures, such as a glance at a clock showing nap time is almost over, or a baby’s hungry cry.
+Ungulates, hoofed mammals like deer and cows, rely on a nudge and gush system.
+This is when the baby does the nudging and the mother responds with breakfast.
+A nursing human mother’s milk can be stimulated by less physical gestures, like a glance at a clock showing nap time is almost over or a baby’s hungry cry.